AbrahamChahla/itgLsCheckbox/README.md

 You can download the code and sample project from our repository at **[GitHub](https://www.github.com/dwm9100b/itgLsCheckbox)**.
 You'll find the Stylesheet and JavaScript for this tutorial in the Assets folder..

-And... we created a [video] on how to use the library if that suits your learning style better.

 ##Project Setup
 1. Create a new Visual Studio LightSwitch HTML Client
 2. Create a new Table named Test with the following properties